London Student Experience

 The students successfully embarked on their adventure through London for 24 hours, taking in the sights of the capital and unearthing some hidden gems along the way.
 Find out more about their journey below.

 The 12 selected students arrived at Stratford One after travelling from their various locations across the country.
-After settling in to their rooms, a welcome event was held in the building’s famous roof terrace where the students were wowed by panoramic views across London and the Olympic Park.
+After settling in to their rooms, a welcome event was held on the building’s famous roof terrace where the students were wowed by panoramic views across London and the Olympic Park.
 To round off their first night, the students then enjoyed burger and bowling at All Stars in Westfield Shopping Centre.

-The students got to know each other over breakfast, and then enjoyed a few workshops; There4 Productions gave a filming master class, Steak took the students on a journey through content marketing, and Unite Students spoke about engaging on social.
+The students got to know each other over breakfast, and then enjoyed a few workshops; There4 Productions gave a filming master class, Steak took the students on a journey through content marketing, and the Unite Students team spoke about engaging on social.

 Then the students were briefed, before an afternoon of planning and researching for the big day.
 After a Domino’s pizza feast, the students got an early night before the 24 hour challenge began.